 2. Family-friendly Beskidy mountains

-And there are also many trails in Beskidy mountains.
-Not that demanding, not very steep - the peaks aren't high.
+Trails aren't demanding, definitely not very steep - the peaks aren't high.
 Average height of Beskidy hills is about 1000 metres (3300 ft).
+The highest mount in Babia Gora which reaches 1725 metres.

 3. Brilliant monuments in Cracow